JackpotRising/jr-docs/unity/integration.md

 !> This prefab is required for iOS builds due to how communication works between Unity and iOS.

-#### 3. Configure the Plugin
+#### 4. Configure the Plugin

 Browse to **Windows > Jackpot Rising > Edit Settings** to view the SDK configuration settings.

 ![Screenshot](media/plugin/005.png)

-**Features**
+**Options Include**

 - The *Developer Dashboard button* will open [Homebase](https://homebase.jackpotrising.com 'target:_blank')
 - The *Documentation button* will open this documentation website.
-- *Developer/Production Client ID and Secret* will be covered in the 'Enter SDK Credentials' section below.
+- *Developer/Production Client ID and Secret* will be covered in the 'Enter SDK Credentials' step below.
-- Three debug checkboxes are present. *Hover over the (?) mark* for more details.
+- *Hover over the (?) mark* for more details on each checkbox option.
-- You can simulate tournament parameters using the *Simulate Key/Value parameters* section
+- You may simulate tournament parameters using *Simulate Key/Value parameters*

-#### 4. Enter SDK Credentials
+#### 5. Enter SDK Credentials

-For full instructions see [Generate SDK credentials](homebase/integration?id=generate-sdk-credentials)
+If you do not already have your SDK credentials available, please see the instructions here: [Generate SDK credentials](homebase/integration?id=generate-sdk-credentials)

 ---